Rosalind Plowright: International career

-In 2004/5 Plowright performed Fricka in Das Rheingold and Die Walkure in the new production of Wagner's Ring at the Royal Opera House.
+In 2004/5 Plowright performed Fricka in Das Rheingold and Die Walküre in the new production of Wagner's Ring at the Royal Opera House.

 In the 2007–8 season Plowright returned to Covent Garden as Fricka in the Ring, appeared at the Metropolitan Opera as Gertrude in Hänsel und Gretel and at the Paris Opera as the Mother in Il prigioniero.
 In 2008-9 she performed her first Klytämnestra in Elektra.

-In the 2010–11 season Plowright added the roles of Mme de Croissy in Dialogues des Carmelites and La Contessa de Coigny and Maddelon in Andrea Chenier in Stuttgart and in the Bregenz Festival.
+In the 2010–11 season Plowright added the roles of Madame de Croissy in Dialogues des Carmelites and La Contessa de Coigny and Maddelon in Andrea Chenier in Stuttgart and in the Bregenz Festival.
 In the 2011–12 season, she added the roles of Mila's Mother in Osud in Stuttgart and Herodias Salome at Covent Garden.
-In 2012/13 Der fliegende Holländer at La Scala, Milan and "Suor Angelica" La zia Principessa in Seattle.
-In 2013/14 Herodias in Salome in Portland Opera, Oregon, Mme de Croissy in Dialogues des Carmélites in Théâtre des Champs-Élysées in Paris, and Mrs. Sedley in Peter Grimes for the Opera de Lyon and Theater an der Wien in Vienna (December 2015).In 2016 Plowright performed Klytämnestra in Keith Warner's new Elektra in Prague and later that year performed her first Old Baroness in Barber's Vanessa at the Wexford Festival.
-2017 Saw her return to the Bayerische Staatsoper as La Contessa de Coigny in Andrea Chenier and she created her first Kabanicha in Katya Kabanova at the Berlin Staatsoper under Sir Simon Rattle.
+In 2012/13, she sang Der fliegende Holländer at La Scala, Milan and La zia Principessa in Suor Angelica in Seattle.
+In 2013/14 Herodias in Salome in Portland Opera, Oregon, Madame de Croissy in Dialogues des Carmélites in Théâtre des Champs-Élysées in Paris, and Mrs. Sedley in Peter Grimes for the Opera de Lyon and Theater an der Wien in Vienna (December 2015).
+In 2016 Plowright performed Klytämnestra in Keith Warner's new Elektra in Prague and later that year performed her first Old Baroness in Barber's Vanessa at the Wexford Festival.
+2017 Saw her return to the Bayerische Staatsoper as La Contessa de Coigny in Andrea Chenier and she had her debut as Kabanicha in Katya Kabanova at the Berlin Staatsoper under Sir Simon Rattle.
 The year ended with the Opera North production of Six Little Greats where she performed Mila's Mother in Janáček's Osud and Mamma Lucia in Mascagni's Cavalleria Rusticana.
-In 2018, Plowright performed Mrs Sedley Peter Grimes in the Palau de les Arts, Valencia and made her Glyndebourne Festival debut as The Old Baroness in Vanessa in Keith Warner's new production.
+In 2018, Plowright performed Mrs. Sedley in Peter Grimes in the Palau de les Arts, Valencia and made her Glyndebourne Festival debut as The Old Baroness in Vanessa in Keith Warner's new production.
 The year ended with her first Madame de la Haltiere in Jules Massenet's Cendrillon in Nantes and Angers.